ricketytoc/tp/docs/DeveloperGuide.md

       Prerequisite: Salary of at least one employee in the displayed list is below 10000. <br>
       Expected: No change in salaries of all employees.
 Error details shown in the status message.

+### Undoing a modification

+1. Undo the previous command that caused a modification in employee data.

+   1. Test case: `undo`<br>
+      Prerequisite: A command that caused a modification in employee data has been made.<br>
+      Expected: Displayed list shows employee data before the last modification was made.

+   1. Test case: `undo`<br>
+      Prerequisite: All commands have been undone or no commands that made a modification to employee data has been made.<br>
+      Expected: No change in displayed list and employee data.
+Error details shown in the status message.
+      1. Tip: A quick way to achieve the prerequisite is to close and reopen the application.

+### Redoing the previous undone command

+1. Redo the previous undone command caused by `undo`.

+   1. Test case: `redo`<br>
+      Prerequisite: Undo a command successfully using `undo`.<br>
+      Expected: Displayed list shows employee data with the modification that was undone by the last `undo` command.

+   1. Test case: `redo`<br>
+      Prerequisite: No commands have been undone.<br>
+      Expected: No change in displayed list and employee data.
+Error details shown in the status message.

 ### Saving data

 1. Dealing with missing/corrupted data files